ratecity/Calculators-and-tools/README.md

-# RateCity Calculators and Tooks
+# RateCity Calculators and Tools